simplejson/simplejson/index.rst

    Otherwise, no such check takes place.

    If *allow_nan* is true (the default), then ``NaN``, ``Infinity``, and ``-Infinity`` will be encoded as such.
 This behavior is not JSON specification compliant, but is consistent with most JavaScript based encoders and decoders.
 Otherwise, it will be a :exc:`ValueError` to encode such floats.
+See also *ignore_nan* for ECMA-262 compliant behavior.

    If *sort_keys* is true (not the default), then the output of dictionaries will be sorted by key; this is useful for regression tests to ensure that